oohmygaud/bounty-babe/README.md

 # Getting Started Locally

-You need ganache-cli installed, instructions not included here.
+First, clone the project to your computer by running `git clone git@github.com:oohmygaud/bounty-babe.git` in a terminal window.
+To install ganache-cli, run `npm install -g ganache-cli`.
+Next, install truffle by entering `npm install -g truffle`.
+Next enter `npm install -g truffle-hdwallet-provider`.
 Run `ganache-cli` in one terminal window.
 Migrate contracts to the system by opening another terminal window and enter `truffle migrate`.
 Then enter `truffle deploy`.
 To run the web interface, ensure prerequisites are installed with `npm install` and then just `npm start` -- note that you must have the Metamask browser extension installed to use the web interface.

 # Running the tests